 In the original script, Scotty conversed with holograms of the crew of the first Enterprise, by using clips from Star Trek (1966): The Original Series.
 It had to be cut for budgetary reasons, but it does appear in the novelization.
 Picard even takes part in it for a while.
 The producers did eventually get to combine TOS footage with a present-day story in the Deep Space Nine episode Star Trek: Deep Space Nine: Trials and Tribble-ations (1996).

 A novelization was written around this episode.
 It expands upon a few things like the holodeck scene, where not only does Scotty recreate the bridge of the Enterprise, but the crew as well, back in their heyday.
 We also see something of Scotty's life 75 years ago aboard the Jenolan, where he strikes up a friendship with Matt Franklin, the man who goes into transporter limbo with Scotty.
 The officer who shows Scotty his new quarters has a bigger role, too, in a subplot where he doesn't get along at all with Riker, and even assumes that showing Scotty his quarters must be a punishment from Riker.
+Additionally, there is an entire adventure around an away team from the Enterprise that explores an ancient city on the Sphere's internal land, and discovers information about the Sphere's architects.

 When Scotty walks onto the Holodeck, there is a red alert light that wasn't a part of the bridge all those years ago.
 When filming "Relics", the set designers removed the dedication plaque from the turbolift foyer to create the illusion of a different part of the bridge and save money on building more of the set.